abhijandyala/Chancify_AI/LESSONS_LEARNED.md

 # Lessons Learned - Important Patterns to Remember

+> **⚠️ CRITICAL: Always check this file before making any changes or fixes!**
+>
+> This file contains all the mistakes we've made and patterns we've learned.
+> Review relevant sections before starting any task to avoid repeating past mistakes.

+## 📖 Quick Reference
+See `QUICK_REFERENCE.md` for a condensed version of critical patterns.

 ## 🚨 Critical Mistakes to Avoid

 ### 1. Always Check Actual Build Errors First